-On this program you enroll in the University of Hyderabad's interdisciplinary Study India Program (SIP), with a wide variety of courses, as well as direct enrollment in the University of Hyderabad.
-There is a focus on India studies with a special emphasis on South Indian history, culture, and language, and the university's School for the Performing Arts offers excellent dance, theater, and studio art course work.
+Spend a semester abroad at the University of Hyderabad's interdisciplinary Study India Program (SIP), with a variety of courses, as well as direct enrollment in the University of Hyderabad.
+The program focus is India studies with a special emphasis on South Indian history, culture, and language.
+For those with interest in the arts, Hyderabad University's School for the Performing Arts offers excellent dance, theater, and studio art course work.

 Hyderabad is the capital city and most populous city of the Indian state of Andhra Pradesh.
 Known as a meeting point for northern and southern India, Hyderabad affords wonderful opportunities to explore India's rich history, culture, and architecture.

 Students attend classes with international and/or host country students.

 Language study is required.
 Hindi is recommended; however, you may also choose from basic Telugu, Urdu, or Sanskrit.

 Student have the choice of two housing options; meals are included.

 - Tagore International House: Furnished, air-conditioned single or double rooms on campus.